An Open Letter to Congress on Military AI, Democratic Oversight, and the Cost of Principle

 As a veteran, I know there is no way to participate in war without moral paradox.
 I have made peace with that, as much as anyone can.
 But the outer limits of what we permit ourselves to do–the lines we will not cross regardless of what we could technically justify–are supposed to be set by the people’s representatives, in public, through deliberation.
 That is not a naive ideal.
 It is the design of the republic.

 You have the authority to change the trajectory we are on.
-I am asking you to use it by bringing these contracts into the open, setting real limits in law, and ensuring that the AI systems being woven into our security apparatus serve democratic order rather than quietly supplanting it.
+I am asking you to use it: bring these contracts into the open, set real limits in law, and ensure that the AI systems being woven into our security apparatus serve democratic order rather than quietly supplanting it.

-The machines we build will carry the values we embed in them, or the values we failed to insist upon.
-Choose carefully.
-Choose in public.
-Choose now.
+The machines we build will carry the values we embed in them.

 David Michael Moore is a former U.S. Army Reserve Logistician and a technologist working with advanced AI systems.